NatalliaDanilchanka/Excel_projects/README.md

 # Excel Projects

-A collection of Excel projects showcasing data analysis and visualization to enhance productivity and decision-making.
+A collection of Excel projects showcasing data analysis and visualization to enhance productivity and decision-making

 ## Project 1: Developer's Salary Dashboard in Norway, 2024